 As you head out of the city you’ll start to come into contact with Indonesia’s much more agreeable rural side.
 You’ll come across local villages, sprawling tea plantations, volcanic mud pools and a pleasing cooler climate as you zip along the winding mountain roads.

 Bandung’s countryside is full of interesting places to visit, and a good place to start exploring is to the south of the city.
-Here you’ll find the volcanic crater lake of Kawah Putih – where the bright turquoise waters and remnants of trees the once grew here are a real sight to behold.
+Here you’ll find the volcanic crater lake of Kawah Putih – where the bright turquoise waters and remnants of trees that once grew here are a real sight to behold.
 Don’t forget to take a face mask to block out the sulphurous smell!

 Day 4-5: Pangandaran and Batu Karas